f-of-e/f-of-e-tools/README.md

 	git clone --recursive https://github.com/f-of-e/f-of-e-tools.git

-To update all submodules
+*If* you wish to update all submodules, then do

 	git pull --recurse-submodules
 	git submodule update --remote --recursive

-If you forgot to clone with `--recursive`, and end up with empty submodule directories, you can remedy this with
+If you forgot to clone with `--recursive` and end up with empty submodule directories, you can remedy this with

 	git submodule update --init --recursive